Ibrahim-Mohamed-Qualyfi/NYC-Taxi-Star-Schema/README.md

    </details>

+## Infrastructure Setup

+Used terraform to set up the storage containers (landing, bronze, silver, gold) in the Azure storage account.
+A terraform script was created using VSCode and can be viewed in the infrastructure.tf file.

 ## Data Engineering With ADF & Databricks
 Created a pipeline showing a copy data activity and 4 Databricks notebook using Azure Data Factory.